CAAPIM/Tutorials/ca-apim-otk-and-ifttt/README.md

 IFTTT is running in the cloud, your gateway is running in your local environment.
 To close the gap and enable connections between these two, IFTTT recommends 2 different tools.
 I have used [ngrok.com](https://ngrok.com).
 To enable this tool simply follow their instructions.
-It took me 5 minutes ti get it going, it is really simple.
+It took me 5 minutes to get it going, it is really simple.

 Once you installed the agent on your machine launch it like this:

 - [user]$ ./ngrok http 80
 - a dialog opens, copy the shown hostname, e.g.: http://**s45afabc223.ngrop.io**
 - open the Dashboard in IFTTT and open the API tab:
-  - replace the host name in all URLs in the sections: General, Authentication (3 URLs altogether)
+  - replace the host name in all URLs in the sections: General, Authentication (3 URLs all together)
   - replace *otk-ifttt.tutorial.com* with your copied hostname, e.g.: *s45afabc223.ngrop.io*

 That's it!
 The agent will now forward any requests received via http or https to the local port 80.